RIT Compliance Policy and Code of Ethical Conduct

 RIT provides educational and research opportunities for its students to prepare them for successful careers in a global society.
 As part of this educational and research mission, RIT has developed the RIT Compliance Policy and Code of Ethical Conduct to help guide students, faculty, staff, and trustees in their conduct.
 In particular, this Policy references other applicable RIT policies and procedures, ethical and legal obligations, the responsibility to seek guidance when questionable conduct is witnessed, and the obligation to report potential violations of this Policy and its incorporated code standards, free of any fear of retaliation.

-This Policy will be administered by RIT's Compliance Officer.
+This Policy will be administered by RIT's Assistant Vice President, Compliance & Ethics.
 Audit and monitoring activities conducted by the Institute Audit, Compliance & Advisement Office will be utilized to assist in compliance with this Policy.

 Compliance Program and Procedure